IndustryEssentials/ymir/ymir/backend/src/ymir-controller/README.md

 To run server locally:
 - set your server_prd_config.yaml, some path for persistence files
-- start pymir-controller server you can use the following command
+- start ymir-controller server you can use the following command
 ```
 supervisord -nc supervisor/supervisord.conf
 ```